 Eight historic bathhouses line the renowned Bathhouse Row in Hot Springs National Park.
 Seven of these bathhouses welcome the public and provide a range of experiences.

-1. Lamar Bathhouse
+1. What to See at the Historic Lamar Bathhouse

 This bathhouse is home to various park facilities and services.
 It accommodates offices for Resources Management staff, houses the archives, provides storage spaces for the museum collection, and even has a small research library.
 Additionally, you can visit the Bathhouse Row Emporium, which is operated by America’s National Parks.
 The Emporium is open every day from 9:00 am to 5:00 pm, except on Thanksgiving Day, Christmas Day, and New Year’s Day, when it remains closed.

 On April 16, 1923, they replaced a previous wooden Victorian structure with the current Lamar Bathhouse.
 What I found most interesting we how the building was named after U.S. Supreme Court Justice Lucius Quintus Cincinnatus Lamar.
-He was the Secretary of the Interior when the original bathhouse was constructed in 1888.
+He was the secretary of the interior when the original bathhouse was constructed in 1888.

-2. Buckstaff Bathhouse
+2. What to See at the Buckstaff Bathhouse

-3. Ozark Bathhouse
+3. What to See at the Ozark Bathhouse

 The Ozark Bathhouse is now a cultural center.
 It features rotating exhibits of contemporary art from the park’s Artist-in-Residence Program.
 Admission is free.
-Designed by Architect George Mann in the Spanish Colonial Revival style.
+Designed by architect George Mann in the Spanish Colonial Revival style.
 It stands out from the other bathhouses with decorative stucco facades, showcasing arched windows, and a red tile roof.

-4. Quapaw Baths and Spa
+4. What to See at the Quapaw Baths and Spa

 Built in 1922, it replaced two earlier bathhouses, the Horseshoe and Magnesia, on Bathhouse Row.
 Designed in the Spanish Colonial Revival style, it is one of the longest bathhouses on the row.
 The bathhouse began to deteriorate after it closed in 1984.
 However; it was the first to be revitalized when it was leased for adaptive reuse by the park service.

-5. Fordyce Bathhouse
+5. What to See at the Fordyce Bathhouse

-6. Maurice Bathhouse
+6. What to See at the Maurice Bathhouse

 The Maurice Bathhouse is currently closed.
 People regarded the Maurice Bathhouse as the most elegant of all the bathhouses when it was built in 1912.
 It has been vacant for 45 years.
 The park service hopes to have it become a commercial space in the future.

-7. The Hale Bathhouse
+7. What to See at the Hale Bathhouse

 This bathhouse, which was originally constructed in 1892, serves as the oldest structure on Bathhouse Row.
 They repurposed it into a luxury hotel that still preserves its historic allure.
-Exclusively, the Hale Hotel has nine custom rooms in this hotel on bath house row.
+Exclusively, the Hale Hotel has nine custom rooms in this hotel on bathhouse row.
 Guests staying in one of these rooms also benefit from the fact that the hotel pumps the mineral water from the hot springs directly to the bathtubs in the guest rooms.

-8. Superior Bathhouse
+8. What to See at the Superior Bathhouse

 Originally opened in 1916, it is the smallest bathhouse in the row.
 Today, the Superior Bathhouse operates as a brewery and taproom.
 It’s a great place where visitors can sample local craft beers while enjoying the historic setting.
-The brews are, of course, made from the authentic thermal hot springs waters.
+The brews are, of course, made from the authentic thermal hot spring waters.
 Sample a beer flight if time permits.

 Step Back in Time at the Fordyce Bathhouse Museum & Visitor’s Center